Kobbyjust/Micro_Service_Architecture/architecture_1/README.md

     Navigate to the Target Group section of the EC2 Console.
   - Select Create target group.
     Configure the following Target Group parameters (for the parameters not listed below, keep the default values):
-    For the Target group name, enter api.
+    For the Target group name, enter "main".
     For the Protocol, select HTTP.
     For the Port, enter 80.
     For the VPC, select the value that matches the one from the Load Balancer description.
 This is most likely NOT your default VPC.